aragon/lock-to-vote-plugin/TESTS.md

 │           ├── It should mark the proposal as executed │           ├── It should make the target execute the proposal actions │           ├── It should emit an event
-│           └── It should call proposalEnded on the LockManager ├── When Calling isMember
+│           └── It should call proposalSettled on the LockManager ├── When Calling isMember
 │   ├── It Should return true when the sender has positive balance or locked tokens │   └── It Should return false otherwise